markusmoenig/Eldiron/docs/docs/official_rules.md

 ### Crafting Skills

 Official v1 starts with open sandbox crafting: there is no fixed two-profession limit.
-Recipes name a skill, a required skill value, a difficulty, and the attribute that naturally supports that work.
+Recipes name a skill, a recommended skill value, a difficulty, and the attribute that naturally supports that work.

 | Skill | Attribute | Range | Early use |